 - 18. This section explains that a disposal of material is a disposal of waste if the person responsible for the disposal intends to discard the material.
-An intention to discard may be inferred from the circumstances of the disposal and in particular from the deposit of material into a landfill disposal area, such as a void, that is generally used for landfill disposals on a site. - 19.
+An intention to discard may be inferred from the circumstances of the disposal and in particular from the deposit of material into a landfill disposal area, such as a void, that is generally used for landfill disposals on a site.
+An intention to discard (whether inferred or not) is only one of the four conditions that must be met for a tax liability to arise. - 19.
 The fact that a person makes a temporary or incidental use of material deposited in a landfill disposals area, or derives a benefit from it (or anything, such as gas, emitted by it), does not necessarily prevent that person from intending to discard the material.
-Subsection (3) clarifies that a person may intend to discard material, even though it is being used.
-Where that is the case (and the other conditions in this Part are met), the tax is chargeable on the disposal of that material.
+Subsection (3) clarifies that a person may intend to discard material, even

-20. Regulations may modify the meaning of a disposal of material as waste as set out in section 6.
+- though it is being used.
+Where that is the case (and the other conditions in this Part are met), the tax is chargeable on the disposal of that material. - 20.
+Regulations may modify the meaning of a disposal of material as waste as set out in section 6.